Jurph/recipes/gumbo.md

 Makes about seven quarts

 ## Gumbo spices

+ Measuring this out every time is tedious, and even 1 tsp. of each makes too much for a single batch.
+Since I make gumbo often, I mix this ahead of time in a large 1-quart jar, using full containers of these spices.

 - 2 parts cayenne
 - 2 parts celery salt
 - 1 part paprika